-• Justice Frost's discernment of previous trust cases as a unified body of law tends to minimize differences in the factual circumstances of prior cases.
-The wide variety of facts in trust cases makes it difficult to derive a consistent rule to apply in all future cases.

-G. REVOCABLE TRUSTS.
+- Justice Frost accepted the view that income on trust corpus held pursuant to a testamentary trust, when distributed, is received by the beneficiary as a gift or inheritance. - Justice Frost's discernment of previous trust cases as a unified body of law tends to minimize differences in the factual circumstances of prior cases.
+The wide variety of facts in trust cases makes it difficult to derive a consistent rule to apply in all future cases. - j.
+Agreement from San Antonio.
+The San Antonio Court of Appeals agreed with the Sharma rule that distributions from a testamentary or inter vivos trust to a married beneficiary are community property only if the recipient has a present possessory right to part of the corpus.
+Benavides v.
+Mathis, 433 S.W.3d 59, 63 (Tex.
+App.--San Antonio 2014, pet. denied). - G. REVOCABLE TRUSTS.
 While no Texas appellate opinions address the subject, there are reasons to consider the income on property held in a spouse's revocable trust to be community property.
 The settlor of a revocable trust has an interest in the property held in trust, in that s/he can reacquire the property at will.
 Moon v.
 Lesikar 230 S.W.3d 800, 804 (Tex.
-App.--Houston [14th District] 2007, pet. denied), held that a remainder beneficiary under a revocable trust has no standing to sue over the settlor's management of the revocable trust, since the beneficiary had no pecuniary interest in the revocable trust, but Justice Guzman concurred, arguing that standing existed but no claim existed.
+App.--Houston [14th District 2007, pet. denied), held that a remainder beneficiary under a revocable trust has no standing to sue over the settlor's management of the revocable trust, since the beneficiary had no pecuniary interest in the revocable trust, but Justice Guzman concurred, arguing that standing existed but no claim existed.
 The El Paso Court of Appeals followed Justice Guzman's concurrence, in Mayfield v.
 Peck, 546 S.W.3d 253, 262 (Tex.
 App.--El Paso 2017, no pet.).